dvillevald/tv_remote_google_voice_aiy/README.md

 - **Assistant + Remote Control Mode**.
 If you say **"Hey Google, I need your help"** then you should hear a response "I am listening" and Google Asistant will turn into "Assistant mode" responding to your requests (don't forget to say "Hey Google" before each request) with voice messages.
 It will also continue working as your TV remote sending IR signals based on your voice commands.

 - **Remote Control Only Mode**.
 If you only want use this device as a TV remote then say **"Hey Google, get some rest"**.
-You will hear a confirmation "Let me know when you need me" and Google Assistant will not be engaged into conversation (i.e. ignore your questions about the weather, etc.) and only serve as a remote control.
+You will hear a confirmation "Let me know when you need my help" and Google Assistant will not be engaged into conversation (i.e. ignore your questions about the weather, etc.) and only serve as a remote control.
 You can activate "Assistant + Remote Control Mode" at any moment by saying "Hey Google, I need your help"

 Common errors: